Physical Spirituality

 *

 Integrating with the cosmic connective system is a stupendously satisfying experience but it is not the end of the journey.
 Awareness of, and participation in, that system's consciousness - its holism - awaits.
-The cosmic system includes a vast array of strong connective forces that can obscure the subtle influences of its holism.
+The cosmic system includes a vast array of strong connective forces that can obscure the subtle effects of its holism.
 As one wanders about the garden of integration savouring its perfumes and splendours, one 'hears' snippets of a song so deeply hidden it is discerned only fleetingly.
 With patience, the stronger interactive winds of the cosmic system may subside sufficiently to let that song shine through - the song of the Cosmic Deity.
 Should one be graced with its discernment, one's consciousness spontaneously constellates with that of the Cosmic Deity and one assumes one's Cosmic Self.

 One's normal, mundane, separate consciousness might be called one's Planetary Self.

-Some Notes for Travellers
+Some Notes for Travelers

 Psychedelics loosen the grip of one's architective sentience on one's consciousness.
 As an architective consciousness habituated to perpetuating itself, one may experience the increasing suspension of that consciousness under a psychedelic to be that one is dying, and that one must do something - anything, and immediately - to reinstate that consciousness.
 But it is only one's architective consciousness - one's ego - that is dying.
 One's architective sentience is not dying, only its persistent grip on one's consciousness.

 If one has the fortitude, one should not fear this death.
-Physical deaths from ingesting psychedelics are rare ##.
+Physical deaths from ingesting psychedelics are rare #7.
 Almost all reported cases have arisen through an ancillary (and unsupervised) act like running into traffic or threatening a policeman.
 As chemical agents the only significant effects of psychedelics are on one's mind.
 One's breathing and heartbeat are not reliant on one's ego to keep going.
 And though it may not seem that way at the time, one's architective consciousness can be restored whenever it is needed since connective consciousness is not self perpetuating.

 If the psychedelic experience offers you an opportunity to die, accept it - as long as it requires no architective act on your part or on the part of anyone or anything else (which means no bodily harm is involved).